-Unfortunately, as annoying as it is, and as unsightly as it appears to our co-workers, dandruff can be just as difficult to eradicate.
+Unfortunately, as annoying as it is, and as unsightly as it appears, dandruff can be just as difficult to eradicate.
 But in order to defeat your enemy, you must first know your enemy — Sun Tzu said that.

 So what exactly is dandruff, anyways, and why does it appear despite the fact that you’re a (relatively) hygienic guy?
 The conventional wisdom might have you believe that dandruff is the result of simply being too hygienic, that is, because you wash your hair too much with products that dry out both your skin and your hair.
 And yes, while dandruff can be attributed to dry skin from overwashing with shampoos chock-full of surfactants like sodium lauryl sulfate, it’s more typically the result of a skin irritation like seborrheic dermatitis or a type of yeast, i.e., a fungus, known as malassezia.